benvan/sandboxd/README.md

 ## Manually calling the sandbox command
 To manually run a specific sandbox setup, run `sandbox [name]`

-You might choose to do this to create "feature flags" in your bashrc:
+You might choose to do this to create "feature flags" in your rc file:

 ```bash
 #uncomment to enable features